Tire tread Line Narrow.png

 By law, you must be 16 or older and wear a bicycle helmet at any age to operate a Class 3 speed electric bicycle.

 Some of our routes use some Class 1 off-street multi-use shared paths & bikeways that may prohibit Class 2 and Class 3 electric bicycles (ie: State Parks).
-You may need to find your own detours to stay legal when we all go onto a bike path... turning off your assist, slowing down & blending in with a group of pedal bikes avoids the reason you are prohibited (high speed) but depending on the jurisdiction’s level of enforcement, or if you have a crash, you may have a legal issue… State Beaches like Crystal Cove now prohibit Type 2 & 3 eBikes.
+You may need to find your own detours to stay legal when we all go onto such a bike path... turning off your assist, slowing down & blending in with a group of pedal bikes avoids the reason you are prohibited (high speed) but depending on the jurisdiction’s level of enforcement, or if you have a crash, you may have a legal issue… State Beaches like Crystal Cove now prohibit Type 2 & 3 eBikes.
 OC Parks prohibited all eBikes at one time, even on roads with in the parks where motorcycles are allowed.

 Third: Do you know how to ride in a group?

-Electric bicycles are legally bicycles and are welcome to join our fun
+Electric bicycles are legally bicycles and are welcome to join our fun but at bicycle speeds, not at full throttle !

-Slow down with the group on climbs !Passing: When riding with regular cyclists you will be able to easily pass when climbing hills; if you don’t slow down with the rest of the pack, you can put everyone in harm’s way.
+Passing: When riding with regular cyclists you will be able to easily pass when climbing hills; if you don’t slow down with the rest of the pack, you can put everyone in harm’s way.
 Pass on the left (signal, look over your shoulder before merging left, call out “passing” or “on your left”, merge over to the travel lane to pass with plenty of room, then merge back, well past the cyclist you overtake).

 YOU are the one passing - DO NOT expect others to move right & make room for you to pass.
 “On Your Left” is you communicating YOUR pass, not demanding another to move over or out of your way.
-DO NOT pass on the right, DO NOT Pass without giving a warning, DO NOT merge without signalling early and looking back.
+DO NOT pass on the right, DO NOT Pass without giving a warning, DO NOT merge without signaling early and looking back.

 Maintain a constant speed: It gets tempting to go as fast as possible; slow down & keep an even pace when riding with cyclists or your “yo-yo” speed changes will make it hard and dangerous to ride with you.